rust-lang/rust/doc/tutorial.md

 declaration to appear at the top level of the file: all statements must live inside a function.
 Rust programs can also be compiled as libraries, and included in other programs.

+## Using the rust tool

+While using `rustc` directly to generate your executables, and then running them manually is a perfectly valid way to test your code, for smaller projects, prototypes, or if you're a beginner, it might be more convenient to use the `rust` tool.

+You use it by calling it with one of the supported commands, followed by arguments for that command.
+For example `rust build foo.rs` calls the `build` command with the argument `foo.rs`.

+The commands are:
+  - `build`, `doc`, `pkg` and `sketch`, which simply forward all arguments to the included programs `rustc`, `rustdoc`, `rustpkg` and `rusti`.
+  - `run` and `test`, which both accept one source file and, using `rustc`, produce either a normal or a test executable in the current working directory and run it.
+  - `help`, which prints out the usage text of one of the commands.

 ## Editing Rust code